Big South Fork National River and Recreation Area

-Big South Fork is also the home of the highest waterfall in the state of Kentucky – Yahoo Falls, which drops for 113 feet.
+Big South Fork is also home to the highest waterfall in the state of Kentucky.
+A short half-mile hike leads to Yahoo Falls, which drops 113 feet.

-Some of the larger mammals found in the area include black bear, white-tailed deer, bobcat, gray fox and elk, which migrated into the area from nearby state managed lands.
+Some of the larger mammals found in the area include black bears, white-tailed deer, bobcats, gray fox and elk, which migrated into the area from nearby state managed lands.

 In addition to the lodge, the park offers camping, hiking, backpacking, horseback riding, mountain biking, rafting, canoeing, kayaking, tubing, hunting and fishing.
 On a clear night, and with roughly 2000 stars visible with the naked eye, the Big South Fork is also an excellent place for night sky-watching.